 - A fine of up to $500

 - Up to 40 hours of community service

 - Mandatory alcohol awareness class

 However, it is important to note that the consequences of a DUI are severe because they can affect a minor whose life has just begun.

-An adult over the age of 21 who has been charged with driving while intoxicated may receive:
+An adult over the age of 21 who has been charged with driving while intoxicated (DWI) may be penalized with:

 - Driver’s license suspension up to 1 year

 - Attendance in an alcohol addiction treatment program